Forest Fires Rage In Scorching Southwest Europe - UrduPoint

 - Deaths - Spanish authorities reported around 20 wildfires still raging out of control in different parts of the country from the south to Galicia in the far northwest, where blazes have destroyed around 4,500 hectares of land.

+Firefighters managed to stabilise a wildfire that ravaged 2,000 hectares of woods and bushes in the southern region of Andalusia, regional leader Juan Manuel Moreno said.

-Another fire burning in the Mijas mountain range inland from the southern coastal city of Malaga has so far destroyed about 2,000 hectares of land, local officials said.
+The blaze started on Friday in the Mijas mountain range inland from the southern coastal city of Malaga and it spurred the evacuation of about 3,000 people.

-The fire forced the evacuation of just over 3,000 people but around 2,000 people have since been allowed to return to their homes.

-Firefighters, backed by 18 water-dropping planes, said the steep terrain of the area combined with strong winds and low humidity levels were complicating their battle against the blaze.
+Around 2,000 people had since returned home and now that the blaze has stabilised, Moreno said the remaining evacuees may do the same.

 The eastern town of Don Benito recorded Spain's highest temperature on Sunday, with the mercury hitting 43.4C.

+A 50-year-old man in Torrejon de Ardoz just outside of Madrid died on Sunday after suffering heat stroke while out for a walk, local emergency services said.

-A 60-year-old street cleaner in Madrid died on Saturday after suffering heat stroke while working the previous day, local officials said.
+It is the latest death after a 60-year-old street cleaner in Madrid died on Saturday after suffering heat stroke while working the previous day.

-The fight against the flames has also claimed the lives of a number of emergency personnel, including a pilot killed when his plane crashed in northern Portugal and two who died in Greece when their helicopter fell into the sea.
+The fight against the flames has also claimed the lives of several emergency personnel, including a pilot killed when his plane crashed in northern Portugal and two who died in Greece when their helicopter fell into the sea.

 Only one major fire was burning on Sunday in the north.